When are you recruiting for?

 I am interested in an international and/or client secondment—what is available?

 We have an international secondment to our Hong Kong office.
-We prefer to send a third- or fourth-seat trainee who has already completed a seat in our finance team.
+We prefer to send a third- or fourth-seat trainee who has already completed a seat in our London finance team.

 Client secondment opportunities arise on an ad hoc basis because they are at the client’s request.
 If one of these secondments becomes available, then we will open the opportunity to all our trainees but reserve the right to select the trainee with the most appropriate experience.

 What is the Solicitors Qualifying Examination (SQE)?

-From September 2021, the routes to qualifying as a solicitor in England and Wales will change.
+In September 2021, the routes to qualifying as a solicitor in England and Wales changed.
 A future trainee will have to complete two years of qualifying work experience and pass the Solicitors Qualifying Examination (SQE), a new, two-part centralised assessment being introduced by the Solicitors Regulation Authority.
 For more information on the SQE, please visit www.sra.org.uk/sra/policy/sqe

 What are Ropes & Gray’s plans in response to the SRA’s introduction of the Solicitors Qualifying Examination (SQE)?